-Even the document has no revision; the Ground Operation Manual and other Ground Operations documents should be overviewed each year.
-If the document is not up to date and needs revision, the steps for revision described above will be followed.
+Even the document has no revision; the Ground Operation Manual and other ground operations documents should be reviewed each year.
+If the document is not up to date and needs revision, the steps for carrying out a revision described above are to be followed.